csantanapr/knative-minikube/README.md

 hello-r4vz7-deployment-c5d4b88f7-ks95l   0/2     Terminating
 ```

-Try to access the url again, and you will see the new pods running again.
+Try to access the url again, and you will see a new pod running again.
 ```
 NAME                                     READY   STATUS
 hello-r4vz7-deployment-c5d4b88f7-rr8cd   0/2     Pending